bdrive/doc/pages/mydoc/2-100-team-manual.md

 3. Add Team members under the registered domains

-   * Add Bdrive email ID of each Team member at the bottom of the page (follow the steps described in Add by MEMBERS above)
+   * Add Bdrive email ID of each Team member at the bottom of the page (follow the steps described in Add by Members above)

       * Unlimited plan is not required to add members